awslabs/duvet/duvet-specification/duvet-specification.md

 ### Parse Implementation

-Duvet MUST accept one or more file patterns that describe the paths to the implementation files.
+Duvet MUST accept one or more file pattern groups that describe the paths to the implementation files.

-Each file pattern MAY be associated with an annotation identifier tuple.
+Each file pattern group MAY be associated with an annotation identifier tuple, which MUST be used when parsing files from the file pattern group.

-Otherwise, the default annotation identifiers MUST be used.
+Otherwise, the default annotation identifiers MUST be used for that file pattern group.

+For each file pattern group,
-For every file found via a file pattern,
+for each file pattern in the group, for every file found via a file pattern,
-Duvet MUST extract [annotations](#annotation) form that file.
+Duvet MUST extract [annotations](#annotation) form that file with the group's annotation identifiers.

+Failure to parse a file MUST NOT halt Duvet.

+Failure to parse a file SHOULD yield a warning.

 Duvet MUST attempt to match these [annotations](#annotation) to [requirements](#requirement) as described in [Matching](#matching).